 When the cue ball is in hand, the player may place the cue ball anywhere on the bed of the table, except in contact with an object ball.
 The player may continue to adjust the position of the cue ball until shooting.

 An un-pocketed ball is considered to be driven off the table if it comes to rest other than on the bed of the table.
 It is a foul to drive an object ball off the table.
 The jumped object ball(s) is not re-spotted (exception: if the object ball is the 9-ball, it is re-spotted) and play continues.

 Jump and massé foul shot

-While “cue ball fouls only” is the rule of play when a match is not presided over by a referee, a player should be aware that it will be considered a cue ball foul if during an attempt to jump, curve or massé the cue ball over or around an impeding numbered ball that is not a legal object ball, the impeding ball moves (regardless of whether it was moved by a hand, cue stick follow-through or bridge).
+If a match is not refereed, it will be considered a cue ball foul if during an attempt to jump, curve or massé the cue ball over or around an impeding numbered ball, the impeding ball moves (regardless of whether it was moved by a hand, cue stick follow-through or bridge).